mozilla-services/socorro/docs/tests/system_checklist.rst

     * Log into Sentry and check for errors.

     * Submit a crash to the collector.
-Verify raw crash made it to S3.
+Verify raw crash made it to cloud storage.

     Processor